fx-giant/giant-documentations/visual/visual-styling-labels.md

 ![bar1](images/giant-101-labels/bar1.PNG)

 In this case my bar chart shows the **total sales within each region**.
-We want to use this chart to compare regions peformance so it is key that we keep the data label when we are presenting.
+We want to use this chart to compare regions performance so it is important that we keep the data label when we are presenting.
 This shows the signficance of the numbers paired with visuals making it easier for the target audience to understand.

 ![line1](images/giant-101-labels/line1.PNG)